Sophie Holdsworth

 She began her career working in the firm’s London office as part of the graduate program and has worked on assignments in Australia, New Zealand, South America, Asia and Europe.
 Sophie is dual qualified in England and Australia.

-• Evaluated the claim of an alumina refinery for business interruption and increased cost of working following substantial pipeline damage.
+• Evaluated the claim of an alumina refinery for business interruption and increased cost of working following substantial pathway damage.
 Increasing the complexity of the review, the refinery was in ramp-up due to recent expansion.
-Global considerations were factored into the calculation including market position, production, export and review of third-party alumina purchases.
+Global considerations were factored into the calculation including market position, production, export and review of third party alumina purchases

-• Member, Institute of Chartered Accountants in England and Wales
+• Institute of Chartered Accountants in England and Wales, fellow

 Location